forztf/OpenSpec-multilang/README.md

    ```
 2. **Refresh agent instructions**
    - Run `openspec update` inside each project to regenerate AI guidance and ensure the latest slash commands are active.
+   - **Language consistency**: The update command automatically detects your project's language from existing files and maintains consistency.
+You can also explicitly specify the language:
+     ```bash
+     # Update with automatic language detection
+     openspec update

+     # Force update with specific language
+     openspec update --language zh-CN  # Chinese
+     openspec update --language en     # English
+     ```

 ## Contributing